 This tour is designed for those who wish to observe and photograph butterflies in their wild habitats.
 Netting or collecting of specimens is strictly prohibited.
 This trip includes some steep and sometimes slippery trails.
 It should be well within the capabilities of anyone reasonably fit and active, but if you have any doubts about your suitability to participate, please discuss with Greenwings prior to booking.
 As with all tropical tours, you’ll encounter biting insects, and the heat and humidity can sometimes be oppressive.
 Snakes, spiders and other potentially dangerous creatures may be encountered – it’s extremely rare for anyone to come to harm, but you need to be aware and willing to take the risk if you join this tour.

-Day 1 (4th September): Arrival in Quito and transfer to hotel
+Day 1 (8th September): Arrival in Quito and transfer to hotel.

-Day 6: Mid morning drive to San Isidro, stops on the way, afternoon arrival and overnight at San Isidro.
+Day 2 (9th September): Drive to San Isidro, stops on the way, afternoon arrival and overnight at San Isidro.

-Day 10: Morning drive to Mindo.
+Day 10 (17th September): Morning drive to Mindo.
 Stops and packed lunch in the field.
-Overnight at Mindo.
+Overnight at Maquipucuna.

-Day 11: All day at Mindo and its surroundings.
-Overnight at Mindo.
+Day 11 (18th September): All day at Mindo and its surroundings.
+Overnight at Maquipucuna.

-Day 12: All day at Milpe/Silanche and its surroundings.
-Overnight Mindo.
+Day 12 (19th September): All day at Milpe/Silanche and its surroundings.
+Overnight at Maquipucuna.